jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) were not resident in New Zealand; and
   (d) they were not a transitional resident before the non-residence period; and (e) the period described in subsection (3) has not ended.
+Treatment of non-resident visitors
+(2B) For the purposes of determining if a person is a transitional resident under subsection (2), if the person is a non-resident visitor, section YD 1(3) is applied as modified by section YD 1(13) and (14).
 Period of transitional residence
 (3) The period for a person—
   (a) begins on the first day of the residence required by subsection (2)﻿(b); and